Data-driven approach for benchmarking DFTB-approximate excited state methods: Results and Discussion

-The easiest way we thought of extending the minimal basis set, only for performing excited state computations, was to add pseudo polarization orbitals only to H atoms.
-The strategy we provide for preparing the minimally polarized minimal basis set, 3OB(H*), may not be sophisticated enough, but we believe that it serves as a proof-of-concept approach to argue in favour of employing polarized basis sets when predicting $\sigma$-type excitation energies for saturated systems.
+The easiest way we thought of extending the minimal basis set, only for performing excited state computations with fixed nuclei, was to add pseudo polarization orbitals only to H atoms.
+The strategy we provide (see the ESI) for minimally polarizing the minimal basis set (i.e., via the custom SK-parameter set, 3OB(H*)), may not be sophisticated enough, but we believe that it serves as a proof-of-concept approach to argue in favour of employing polarized basis sets when predicting $\sigma$-type excitation energies for saturated systems.

-We benchmarked these two strategies by computing $E_1$ using DFTB-Casida+OC:3OB and DFTB-Casida:3OB(H*).
-The complete set of results are being displayed in Figure~S3 (available in the supporting information) and in panel~D of Fig.~\ref{Figure3}, respectively.
-Since these two strategies were originally motivated on improving $E_1$ predictions for saturated molecules, in Figure~\ref{Figure4} we decided to compare this subset of results using an extra layer of chemical detail.
+We benchmarked these two strategies by calculating $E_1$ with the on-site corrected DFTB-Casida+OC:3OB and the minimally polarized DFTB-Casida:3OB(H*).
+The complete set of results for the on-site corrected ES-method is being displayed in Fig.~S6, in the ESI.
+Results showing the impact on $E_1$ predictions of partially polarizing the minimal basis set, for all the molecules in the dataset, are given in panel~D of Fig.~\ref{Figure1} and in Fig.~\ref{Figure2}.